paulsaenzsucre/spend-tracker/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- This work, "SPEND TRACKER", is a web page implementation of ["Snapscan"](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=&) by [Gregoire Vella](https://www.behance.net/gregoirevella), used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 - Hat tip to anyone whose code was used.
 - Thanks for all the curated content that was provided to us.